-high-intensity discharge (hid) headlights are what you’re typically looking at when you see blinding blue-white light from an oncoming car. they use high voltage to compose an electrical arc between two poles separated by a tube of xenon gas, instead of making a filament glow like older headlights. they are, literally, arc lights and throw off more, and whiter, light than any traditional bulb.
+High-intensity discharge (HID) headlights are what you’re typically looking at when you see blinding blue-white light from an oncoming car.
+They use high voltage to create an electrical arc between two poles separated by a tube of xenon gas, instead of making a filament glow like older headlights.
+They are, literally, arc lights and throw off more, and whiter, light than any traditional bulb.

-if you’re still willing to try an hid upgrade kit, judge the results honestly: are you getting better road illumination or just more light? there is a difference. factory headlights are complex systems made up of lenses, reflectors and bulbs that are designed in balance with each other. overwhelming those systems with too much, too hot or the wrong color light could be a white-hot mess. add the hid upgrade in a way that will be easy to reverse, and be glad that you’ll (hopefully) be out a maximum of $40 if it doesn’t work out. [external_footer]
+If you’re still willing to try an HID upgrade kit, judge the results honestly: Are you getting better road illumination or just more light?
+There is a difference.
+Factory headlights are complex systems made up of lenses, reflectors and bulbs that are designed in balance with each other.
+Overwhelming those systems with too much, too hot or the wrong color light could be a white-hot mess.
+Add the HID upgrade in a way that will be easy to reverse, and be glad that you’ll (hopefully) be out a maximum of $40 if it doesn’t work out. [external_footer]